A World class RCIA program- at your parish or campus!

 This complete and customizable program works with any level of current RCIA engagement.
 Use it as a supplement or make it the core of your RCIA.

 Fr.
 Raymund Snyder, OP

 Fr.
-Raymund Snyder, OP, is the director of Campus Programs and Evangelization for the Thomistic Institute.
+Raymund Snyder, OP, serves as a parochial vicar at St. Patrick Parish in Columbus, Ohio.
+Prior to serving in Columbus he worked for the Thomistic Institute as the promoter for student leadership and oversaw the composition of the Credo RCIA program.
 He studied philosophy and classics at the University of Norte Dame and entered the Order of Preachers in 2010.
 He holds an STB and MDiv from the Dominican House of Studies and a licentiate in philosophy from the Catholic University of America.
 His academic interests include metaphysics, participation, and the theology of grace.